fluidware/fluidsurveys-docs/chapters/Analyze/responsetable.rst

    * - 3.
 Delete imported responses
      - A response is categorized as "Imported" when the (Imported) string is appended at the end of a status, eg., "Completed (Imported)" which happens whenever a response is uploaded using either the "Import Responses" or Offline Mode feature.
    * - 4.
 Delete all responses
      - First and foremost, it is not possible to retrieve deleted responses.
 When "Delete all responses" is selected, a pop-up will appear asking, "Are you sure?" which requires the keywords, "I agree" to be entered by the Administrator.
-Once "Ok" is clicked, the repsonses will be deleted.
+Once "Ok" is clicked, the responses will be deleted.
    * - 5.
 Add response
      - Add response, is very much like clicking the [Preview] icon, with the major different being that a new window will appear, and when [Submit] is clicked, the response will be marked as "Complete", without the (Test Data) string
    * - 6.
 Add multiple response